Phillips Foster Greene: Return to China

 On November 24, 1937, Japanese forces bombed Changsha.
 The city was now on the fighting front of the war.
 Despite the American consul's pressure to evacuate, Greene remained to treat wounds of civilians.
 As military personnel and refugees from Japanese-controlled cities inundated Changsha, Greene opened new dispensaries and clinics.
 By December, both Yale-in-China and authorities in Changsha were urging all foreign families out of China, must urgently the women and children.
 Ruth and the children took refuge in Manila, The Philippines, while Greene remained in the war zone.
 A first-hand account of conditions in January 1937 is given by Greene's first cousin, Lois Greene MD, an ear, nose, and throat specialist, in the "Inside China" column of The Stanford Daily.
 In February 1938, bombings of Changsha escalated.
-Greene sent most nursing and medical students away to Kweiyang, and kept the most advanced students to keep the hospital in operation.
+Greene sent most nursing and medical students away to Guiyang, and kept the most advanced students to keep the hospital in operation.
 By November 1938, Greene was the sole remaining doctor in Changsha.
 During the 1938 Changsha Fire, Greene and his colleagues were able to keep the militants from burning down the hospital as well.
 Greene stayed in Changsha to treat burn victims.
 He was then responsible for the transport of medical supplies to the Chinese interior.
 Despite his train being bombed, Greene successfully brought medicine from Shanghai to Changsha and continued to treat outbreaks of disease there.

-Again in January 1940, Greene took the risk of transporting 2 tons of medical supplies past the Japanese front to Changsha and Kweiyang, where the Hsiang-Ya medical school had been relocated.
-While working in Kweiyang, the Central Hospital where Greene was working was bombed.
+Again in January 1940, Greene took the risk of transporting 2 tons of medical supplies past the Japanese front to Changsha and Guiyang, where the Hsiang-Ya medical school had been relocated.
+While working in Guiyang, the Central Hospital where Greene was working was bombed.
 He returned to Changsha to re-establish Hsiang-Ya in June 1940.
 In view of the worsening political situation, the American Consul in Kunming requested Greene's return to America.
 Greene refused and remained in Changsha.
-In November 1940 Greene received on official Certificate of Merit for service in medical education from the National Bureau of Education in Chungking.
+In November 1940 Greene received on official Certificate of Merit for service in medical education from the National Bureau of Education in Chongqing.

-In 1941 Greene was appointed Director of the American Red Cross in Chungking.
+In 1941 Greene was appointed Director of the American Red Cross in Chongqing.
 He was responsible for the intake of all forms of civilian aid by truck over the Burma Road, and by airlift over the Himalayas.
-This position entailed the acceptance of supplies into Chungking, and their distribution to both Nationalist and Communist groups.
+This position entailed the acceptance of supplies into Chongqing, and their distribution to both Nationalist and Communist groups.
 He then returned to the United States in 1943.